clion007/docker-php73/README.md

 * -v /config	Contains your www content and all relevant configuration files.
 * -e PUID=1000	for UserID - see below for explanation
 * -e PGID=1000	for GroupID - see below for explanation
-* -e TZ=Etc/UTC	specify a timezone to use, see this list.
+* -e TZ="Asia/Shanghai" specify a timezone to use.

 ## Docker cli
 ```